betheden/hebrew-grammar/content/verb_imperfect.rst

 Function
 --------

-The Prefix Conjugation can indicate any of the following kinds of
+The Imperfect conjugation can indicate any of the following kinds of
 actions:

 Actions in future time